orioli/bioX100/README.md

-email at jose.berengueres@nu... to preregsiter with subject line "BioX100" and a succinct why of why you want to join the course.

 # BioX-100 BioDesing Innovation  (pilot course)

 ## Executive summary

-1. Inspired by BMEN90030 {6} courses  50% of teams launch a startup
+1. Inspired by [BMEN90030](https://biodesignmelbourne.com/) {6} courses  50% of teams launch a startup

 3. The teams will create: